 When this truck was made, the front grill running lights were white.
 These have a clear lens and a white bulb.
-So I replaced the bulb with a yellow bulb and the original clear lenses to keep the original look of the grille.
-The front & rear side marker lights do not flash with the turn signals as the truck was delivered from the factory.
-I planned to keep the other lights pretty much stock.
+I replaced the bulb with a yellow bulb and the original clear lenses to keep the original look of the grille.
+The front & rear side marker lights do not flash with the turn signals as the truck was delivered from the factory, but the American Autowire kit makes the front side marker lights flash with the turn signals.
+I'm keeping the other lights pretty much stock.

-I'm installing a GPS tracking device to keep track of the vehicle.
-I will have it wired into a switched-power connection, and last at least 2 weeks on its own battery.
+I've installed a GPS tracking device to keep track of the vehicle.
+I wired into an always-on-power connection, and it will last at least 2 weeks on its own battery.
 Trackimo tracks with 3G, Wi-Fi & Bluetooth.
 The device costs $200 with a year's worth of service and costs $60/year after that.
 The vehicle charging kit is $20.
 There is a 3500 mAh battery ($50 with waterproof case) - this gives 12-21 days of 1 minute updating.
 The charger draws 15 Watts.
 It has move and geo-fence alerts, and sends an alert when the battery gets to 20%.
 It also has a free Android & iPhone app.

 The original battery cables were 6 gauge.
 There was a 16 gauge wire going from the positive battery post to the junction block, with a 20 gauge fusible link inline.
 I got new 1/0 gauge battery cables from Custom Battery Cables.
 The positive cable is 62" long with a 90 degree bent 3/8" HD lug for the starter connection, and a 12" 4 gauge pigtail with a regular 1/4" lug going to the junction block.
 The negative cable is 42" long with a 3/8" HD lug that connects to the engine block, and a 14" long 4 gauge pigtail with a 5/16" lug that connects to the radiator support near the battery.